Collecting Personal Property without a Court Case

 ► What do I do with the Affidavit once I sign it?

-Give a copy of the Affidavit to any person or business who has personal property owned by the person who died.
+To collect the estate property, give a copy of the Affidavit to any person or business who has personal property owned by the person who died.
 That person or business is required by law to give you the property.

 ► What do I do after I receive the property?

 You cannot keep the property.
-You must give the property to the Personal Representative if one has been appointed by the court after you signed the document.
-If there is no Personal Representative, you must give the property to the rightful beneficiaries under a Will or the heirs of the person who died if there is no Will.
+You must give the property to the rightful beneficiaries under a Will or the heirs of the person who died if there is no Will.
+If you do not give it to the proper person, you may be held accountable.

 ► What form do I fill out?